qgis/QGIS-Documentation/source/docs/training_manual/databases/db_manager.rst

 .. image:: /static/training_manual/databases/013.png
    :align: center

-The :guilabel`Indexes` tab can be used to add and delete both spatial and normal indexes.
+The :guilabel:`Indexes` tab can be used to add and delete both spatial and normal indexes.

 .. image:: /static/training_manual/databases/014.png